Allele frequency spectrum: Calculation

-where $\theta = 2N\mu$ is the population scaled mutation rate.
+where $\theta = 2N\mu$ is the population scaled mutation rate (where $N$ is the population size and $\mu$ is the site mutation rate).
 Deviations from demographic equilibrium or neutrality will change the shape of the expected frequency spectrum.

 Calculating the frequency spectrum from observed sequence data requires one to be able to distinguish the ancestral and derived (mutant) alleles, often by comparing to an outgroup sequence.
 For example in human population genetic studies, the homologous chimpanzee reference sequence is typically used to estimate the ancestral allele.
 However, sometimes the ancestral allele cannot be determined, in which case the folded allele frequency spectrum may be calculated instead.
 The folded frequency spectrum stores the observed counts of the minor (most rare) allele frequencies.
 The folded spectrum can be calculated by binning together the $i$th and $(n-i)$th entries from the unfolded spectrum, where $n$ is the number of sampled individuals.

 Multi-population allele frequency spectrum

 The joint allele frequency spectrum (JAFS) is the joint distribution of allele frequencies across two or more related populations.
 The JAFS for $d$ populations, with $n_j$ sampled chromosomes in the $j$th population, is a $d$-dimensional histogram, in which each entry stores the total number of segregating sites in which the derived allele is observed with the corresponding frequency in each population.
 Each axis of the histogram corresponds to a population, and indices run from $0 \leq i \leq n_j$ for the $j$th population.